 - Establishing liability

-- Building a solid case to pursue total compensation your injuries warrant
+- Building a solid case to pursue full compensation for your injuries warrant

-- Negotiating with the legal team that represents Uber or Lyft
+- Negotiating with the legal team representing Uber or Lyft

 Filing a Claim on Your Own May Reduce Your Compensation

 Building a solid ridesharing accident claim and case theory is challenging for any non-legal professional, let alone someone trying to recover from a life-changing experience physically, financially, and emotionally.